Weierstrass semigroups from cyclic covers of hyperelliptic curves: Explicit realizations and codimension estimates

-Note that any $(2\ga+2)$-torsion point must have the latter profile, with $s=1$. \end{ex} The following observation is obvious, yet useful in practice: \begin{lem} For every even number $N\ge 2\ga+1$, $[p-q]$ has order $N$ if and only if $\frac{N}{2}(p-q)$ has order 2. \end{lem} On the other hand, elements of $\Jac(B)[2]$ have $q$-reduced presentations of the form $\sum_{i=1}^s q_i-sq$, where $q_i$ are pairwise-distinct Weierstrass points distinct from $q$.
+Note that any $(2\ga+2)$-torsion point must have the latter profile, with $s=1$.
+Thus, the potential multiplication profile of a $(2\ga+2)$-torsion point is realizable. \end{ex} The following observation is obvious, yet useful in practice: \begin{lem} For every even number $N\ge 2\ga+1$, $[p-q]$ has order $N$ if and only if $\frac{N}{2}(p-q)$ has order 2. \end{lem} On the other hand, elements of $\Jac(B)[2]$ have $q$-reduced presentations of the form $\sum_{i=1}^s q_i-sq$, where $q_i$ are pairwise-distinct Weierstrass points distinct from $q$.
 Finally, up to linear change of coordinates, we may always assume that the $x$-coordinate of any fixed torsion point is 0.
 Together these three observations often enable us to simplify the equations involved in determining the multiplication profiles of torsion points of even order.

 \begin{ex} Fix $s,r\ge 0$ such that $s+r=\ga+1$.
 For a general choice of $(a_1\hh a_s,b_1\hh b_r)$, Lemma~\ref{lem:poly_sep} implies that $x^{2\ga+2-s}-\prod_{i=1}^{s}(x-a_i)\cd\prod_{j=1}^r (x-b_j)^2$ is separable of degree $2\ga+1-s$.\footnote{The genericity assumption guarantees that $e_1(a_\hh a_s,b_1,b_1\hh b_r,b_r)\neq 0$, and the conclusion on the degree of the difference follows.} Letting $c=(\sum a_i+2\sum b_j)^{-1}$, it follows that